davidedantonio/pino-fluentd/README.md

 Setting up `pino-fluentd` is easy and you can use the bundled `docker-compose-*.yml` file to bring up a Fluentd with or without Elasictsearch and Kibana containers.

-You will need [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/), then in this project folder, launch `docker-compose up -f docker-compose-*.yml`.
+You will need [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/), then in this project folder, launch `docker-compose -f docker-compose-*.yml up`.

-You can test it by launching node example | pino-fluentd, in this project folder.
+You can test it by launching `node example | pino-fluentd`, in this project folder.
 You will need to have pino-fluentd installed globally.

 ## License